 Two-out-of-three standalone cooktops are fuelled by either mains-supplied or bottled gas, with the remainder being either old-style coil electric or the more superior electric induction stoves.

-The contaminants in gas include nitrogen dioxide and certain forms of particulate matter, like PM2.5 – which is also found in bushfire smoke.
+The contaminants in gas include nitrogen dioxide and certain forms of particulate matter, the most dangerous is fine particulate matter, or PM2.5 – this can be found in bushfire smoke and wood fire heater smoke.

-You may not have had a chance to read through the latest report from the Climate Council on how gas is harming our health but it outlines evidence of how the use of gas in homes is dangerous to our health and estimated to be responsible for up to 12 percent of the childhood asthma burden in Australia.
+A report from the Climate Council on how gas is harming our health outlines evidence of how the use of gas in homes is dangerous to our health and estimated to be responsible for up to 12 percent of the childhood asthma burden in Australia.
 What’s alarming is the pollutants produced by gas cooking or heaters are invisible and mostly odourless, making them hard to detect or recognise as a threat to your health.

 What does this mean for people with asthma?